Dancing and Singing through the Bill of Rights

 - The Bill of Rights at the National Archives <http://www.archives.gov/national_archives_experience/

 - Frayer Model Map https://image.slidesharecdn.com/frayermodelmap-100212103407-phpapp01/95/frayer-model-map-1-728.jpg?cb=1265970859

 - Schoolhouse Rock (video)—“America Rock”-1973.
 Disney Studios: 1997.
 ASIN: 1569494088

-- Give the groups fifteen minutes to come up with an action or dance move that shows the meaning of the assigned amendment.
+Give the groups fifteen minutes to come up with hand and body movements that represent the meaning of the assigned amendment.

-- Pass out copies of Attachment Two: The Amendment Song.
-Lead the class through the song to the tune of the “Twelve Days of Christmas.”
-After one time through, have a representative from each group teach the class the creative movement to match each amendment.
+Pass out copies of The Amendment Song.
+Sing the song to the tune of the “Twelve Days of Christmas.”
+Each group adds the simplified language from their group's Amendment.
+After one time through, have a representative from each group teach the creative movement to match each Amendment.
 Sing the song through again with the new movements.
 Practice several times until everyone knows the song and the motions.
-Day Four (may be several days later):

 The teacher arranges a field trip to a retirement home (or a younger classroom in the school).
 The students share their song as a performance.
 (Other appropriate related projects can be part of the performance.)

 Benchmark E.4 Demonstrate listening skills.

 Benchmark E.2 Identify why rules are important and how not all behaviors are addressed by rules.

 Benchmark E.1 Identify a need in the school, local community, state, nation, or world.